Superlend/superkat/docs/whitepaper.md

 ## Introduction

 Euler Earn is an open source protocol for permissionless risk curation on top of [ERC4626 vaults](https://eips.ethereum.org/EIPS/eip-4626) (strategies).
-Although it is initially designed to be integrated with [Euler V2 vaults](https://github.com/euler-xyz/euler-vault-kit), technically it supports any other vault as long as it is ERC4626 compliant.
+Although it is initially designed to be integrated with [Euler V2 vaults](https://github.com/euler-xyz/euler-vault-kit), it supports any other vault as long as it is ERC4626 compliant.

-Euler Earn in itself is an ERC4626 vault, and any risk curator can deploy one through the factory.
-Each vault has one underlying asset and can allocate deposits to multiple strategies.
-Euler Earn vaults are noncustodial and immutable instances, and offer users an easy way to provide liquidity and passively earn yield.
+Euler Earn itself is an ERC4626 vault, risk curators can deploy one through the factory.
+Each Earn vault has one underlying asset and can allocate that asset's deposits to multiple strategies.

+Euler Earn vaults are noncustodial, immutable, and offer users an easy way to provide liquidity and passively earn yield.

 ## Motivation

-Euler V2 is a lending and borrowing protocol built on top of the EVC primitive, prioritising modularity, efficiency and flexibility.
+Euler V2 is a lending and borrowing protocol built on top of the [EVC](https://github.com/euler-xyz/ethereum-vault-connector) primitive and using the [Euler Vault Kit](https://github.com/euler-xyz/euler-vault-kit), prioritising modularity, efficiency and flexibility.
 On Euler V2, lenders must consider multiple factors, including the loan-to-value ratio, the used oracles, caps, the type of vault(borrowable, escrow)...etc.
 For that reason, interacting with lending vaults directly is more suited to sophisticated and knowledgeable lenders than passive ones.
-That’s why we introduce Euler Earn, to provide a passive yield for users, and to manage the risk on their behalf.
+That’s why we introduce Euler Earn, to provide an easy way for user to gain access to passive yield, without worrying about risk-management.

 ## Permissionless Yield Aggregation & Risk Management

-Anyone can use the factory to create a EulerEarn vault, including DAOs, protocols, risk experts, funds…etc can all leverage the permissionless infrastructure to provide passive users with a simple yield earning experience.
+Any risk curator can use the factory to create a Euler Earn vault, including DAOs, protocols, risk experts, funds…etc can all leverage the permissionless infrastructure to provide users with a simple passive yield earning experience.

 ## Core concepts

 ### Strategy

-An ERC4626 compatible contract in which the euler earn vault will deposit assets.
+An ERC4626 compatible contract in which the Euler Earn vault will deposit assets.
 A single Euler Earn vault can have many strategies.

 A strategy can be any ERC4626 compliant vault:
 - Euler V2 lending protocol vaults.